-Our School of Law and School of Politics, International Relations and Philosophy have excellent reputations for research and teaching, and for engaging with policy makers in the legal profession and government, public bodies, journalists and other opinion formers.
+Our Department of Law and Criminology and Department of Politics, International Relations and Philosophy have excellent reputations for research and teaching, and for engaging with policy makers in the legal profession and government, public bodies, journalists and other opinion formers.

 This degree is for anyone looking to start a career in the law or in public affairs.
 You will gain an extensive knowledge of the foundations and content of the law of England and Wales and learn about the latest developments in both law and politics.